Thinguyen23/Thi_Bigdata/README.md

-# Module 16 - Big Data Challenge
+# Big Data with AWS
+What exacltly constitutes big data?
+At what point does data become big?
+Is it just the size?
+A good rule of thumb to apply is: Data is considered big data when it exceeds the capacity of operational databases.

+Working with Big Data creates unique challenge including storage, accessability, back-up, etc.

-In this challenge, we are required to perform ETL process on a US review dataset ([Video Games Review dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Video_Games_v1_00.tsv.gz)) in the cloud and upload the DataFrames to RDS instances.
+In this project, we work with US Video Grames Review Dataset from S3 bucket ([Video Games Review dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Video_Games_v1_00.tsv.gz)).
+The ETL (extract, transform, load) is performed in the cloud using GoogleColab and upload the DataFrames to RDS instances.
 We are also required to perform a statistical analysis on the “vine” reviews.
 # ETL Process
 ## Link to analysis
 [ETL Google Colab notebook](https://drive.google.com/file/d/1mT-zNKTBYXsclFafV-VxxMT9OGdiyMJ4/view)